Experience a Local Kalamazoo Treasure at the Air Zoo

 Ready to visit and don’t know where to start?
 The Air Zoo spans two buildings and has plenty to see.

 We’ve outlined an itinerary of must-sees during your stay.

 The Flight Innovation Center

 Start your day here.
-After checking in and getting your wristbands, stop by the coatroom to shed any unnecessary layers and take your walk through the clouds.
+After checking in and getting your wristbands, it’s time to take your walk through the clouds.